rmotyka/jekyll-now/_posts/2017-9-8-FSharp-lists.md

 published: true
 ---

 It seems that List Module has plenty of interesting stuff.
-I suppose that it might be a very often used module I'll try to cover most of it.
+I suppose that it might be a very often used module I'll try to cover most of it.<!-- more -->
 The source documentation is on [msd page](https://msdn.microsoft.com/visualfsharpdocs/conceptual/collections.list-module-%5bfsharp%5d).

 append